MicrosoftDocs/cpp-docs/docs/windows/tracking-reference-operator-cpp-component-extensions.md

 -   Assignment of an object to a tracking reference causes the object’s reference count to be incremented.

--   A native reference (&) is the result when you dereference a *.
-A tracking reference (%) is the result when you dereference a ^.
-As long as you have a % to an object, the object will stay alive in memory.
+-   A native reference (`&`) is the result when you dereference a `*`.
+A tracking reference (`%`) is the result when you dereference a `^`.
+As long as you have a `%` to an object, the object will stay alive in memory.

 -   The dot (`.`) member-access operator is used to access a member of the object.

 -   Tracking references are valid for value types and handles (for example `String^`).

--   A tracking reference cannot be assigned a null or `nullptr` value.
+-   A tracking reference cannot be assigned a null or **nullptr** value.
 A tracking reference may be reassigned to another valid object as many times as required.

 -   A tracking reference cannot be used as a unary take-address operator.